derricklai33/AdventOfCode2020/README.md

 Read input data using `readFileSync`, splitting the data into 2D arrays(technically it is a 2D array but without splitting the strings).
 The set-up for the input data is not done perfectly as I have just concatenate the array long enough for this exercise.
 Then used a for loop to iterate through the array to count the columns/y-axis and within the for loop, another counter is set up to iterate by x-amount per y-axis iteration.
 This can be changed to suit different slope down and slope right requirements.
 The elements are then compared using an if statement to increment a counter which will return the tree count. <br>

 **Part 2** <br>
 Steps are identical for part 1.
-Repeated part 1 for 5 different scenarios and multiplied to get the final answer.
+Repeated part 1 for 5 different scenarios and multiplied to get the final answer. <br>

+### **Day 4**

+**Part 1** <br>
+Input data is read and cleaned up using `.split` and `.replace`.
+Utilizing for loop to iterate through each individual passport, and using a `.forEach` loop to iterate through each passport's information and using `.includes` to check if the passport contains the corresponded information.
+The information are then `.push` into an array(`ansArr`) to be used to check if each passport contains enough valid information to be a valid passport. `ansArr` is then iterated through to check if the elements in the array contains 7 required information for a valid passport and increments a counter for every valid passport.
+The counter then totals up to the answer for valid passports. <br>